arbor-sim/arbor/doc/concepts/cell.rst

    The description of a cable cell can include all the following:

-     * :ref:`Morphology <co_morphology>`: the shape of the cell.
+     * :ref:`Morphology <co_morphology>`: composed of a branching tree of one-dimensional line segments.
+       Strictly speaking, Arbor represents a morphology as an *acyclic directed graph*, with the soma at the root.
-     * Discretisation: how to split the morphology into discrete components for the simulation.
+     * Discretisation: specifies how to split the morphology into discrete components for the simulation.
      * Initial membrane voltage.
      * Initial axial resistivity.
      * Intial membrane capacitance.
      * Initial temperature.
      * Initial ion internal and external concentrations.
      * Initial ion reversal potential.
+     * Stimuli: such as current clamps; placed on specific :ref:`locations <labels-locset>` on the cell.
      * :ref:`Density mechanisms <mechanisms-density>`: commonly used to describe ion-channel dynamics across :ref:`regions <labels-region>` of the cell.
      * :ref:`Ion reversal potential mechanisms <mechanisms-revpot>`: used to control the reversal potentials of ions across regions of the cell.
-     * :ref:`Point mechanisms <mechanisms-point>`: commonly used to describe synapses on specific :ref:`locations <labels-locset>` of the cell; typically act as targets in the recipe.
+     * Synapses: implemented using :ref:`point mechanisms <mechanisms-point>` on specific locations of the cell;
-     * Stimuli: such as current clamps; placed on specific locations on the cell.
+       typically act as **targets** of :ref:`connections <modelconnections>` in the recipe.
-     * Threshold detectors: used to generate spiking events on specific locations on the cell when the voltage increases above a certain threshold; typically act as sources in the recipe.
+     * Detectors: used to generate spiking events on specific locations on the cell when the voltage increases above a certain threshold; typically act as **sources** of :ref:`connections <modelconnections>`.
-     * Gap junction sites: used to electrically couple the cell to another gap junction site on another cell;
+     * Gap junction sites: placed on a specific location on a cell and used to electrically couple the cell to another gap junction site on another cell by forming a :ref:`gap junction <modelgapjunctions>`.

-       placed on specific locations on the cell.
+   Most Arbor users will want to use the cable cell because it is the only cell kind that supports complex morphologies and user-defined mechanisms.
+See the cable cell's :ref:`dedicated page <cablecell>` for more info.

-   The cable cell is the most complex cell kind provided in arbor and is highly customisable.
-The provided links describe each concept in more detail.
-And the :ref:`C++ <cppcable_cell>` and :ref:`Python <pycable_cell>` APIs illustrate how to programmatically provide the cell description in Arbor.
+   And visit the :ref:`C++ <cppcable_cell>` and :ref:`Python <pycable_cell>` APIs to learn how to programmatically provide the cable cell description in Arbor.

 2. **LIF Cells**